Citing COVID, judge prods Maxwell jury to work longer hours

 Associated Press

-NEW YORK (AP) — The judge presiding over the sex trafficking trial of Ghislaine Maxwell cited an “astronomical spike” in the number of coronavirus cases in New York City as she explained Tuesday why she was urging jurors to work longer hours.
+NEW YORK (AP) — The judge presiding over the sex trafficking trial of Ghislaine Maxwell cited an “astronomical spike” in the number of coronavirus cases in New York City before telling jurors when she sent them home after the fourth full day of deliberations Tuesday that they were expected to work toward a verdict the rest of the week.

 Judge Alison J. Nathan said aloud what had largely gone unmentioned in her previous requests to get the jury to work an extra day last week and longer hours this week as it decides whether Maxwell recruited and groomed teenage girls to be sexually abused by Jeffrey Epstein.
 The jury declined to work an extra day last week.

-“We now face a high and escalating risk that jurors and trial participants may need to quarantine,” Nathan told lawyers.
+“We now face a high and escalating risk that jurors and trial participants may need to quarantine,” Nathan told lawyers out of the presence of the jury.
 “We are simply in a different place regarding the pandemic than we were a week ago.”

 Late Monday, the judge told jurors they should expect to deliberate until at least 6 p.m. beginning Tuesday rather than stopping at 5 p.m., as they had earlier.